microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 git submodule update --init
 ```

-If you are using a software based simulator, then run the following command:
+If you are using a software-based simulator, then run the following command:

 ```PowerShell